PAAIA’s Founding, 2007

 The Intervening Years, 2007 – 2014

-During the course of these seven years, PAAIA has evolved to become the leading Iranian American organization representing the needs of our community.
+By 2014, PAAIA evolved to become the leading Iranian American organization which represents the needs of our community.
 Working in tandem with the community at large and with other organizations, it has effectively promoted the role of Iranian Americans in the social, cultural, and economic tapestry of the United States.

-By implementing programs such as the Passing the Torch of Success, the Nowruz Project, Nowruz on Capitol Hill, Cyrus Cylinder Tour at the Asian Art Museum in San Francisco, and A Thousand Years of the Persian Book at the Library of Congress in Washington, DC, it has helped portray a more accurate image of our community with three key audiences: the general public, policymakers, and lawmakers.
+By implementing programs such as the Passing the Torch of Success, the Nowruz Project, Nowruz on Capitol Hill, Cyrus Cylinder Tour at the Asian Art Museum in San Francisco, and A Thousand Years of the Persian Book at the Library of Congress in Washington, DC, PAAIA has helped build and portray a more accurate image of our community with three key audiences: the general public, policymakers, and lawmakers.

-PAAIA has also routinely stood up for the rights of our community, such as addressing inflammatory remarks about Iranians made by a retired Stanford faculty member, ensuring that the professional networking website, LinkedIn placed Iran back on their education drop-down menu from where it had been removed, and working with the American Values Network (AVN) to have them drop an anti-oil ad campaign that targeted Iran in favor of a new concept that promotes clean energy but shields innocent Iranians and Iranian Americans from a bad image.
+PAAIA also routinely stands up for the rights of our community, such as addressing inflammatory remarks about Iranians made by a retired Stanford faculty member, ensuring the professional networking website, LinkedIn, placed Iran back on their education drop-down menu from where it had been removed, and working with the American Values Network (AVN) to drop an anti-oil ad campaign that targeted Iran in favor of a new concept promoting clean energy while shielding innocent Iranians and Iranian Americans from a bad image.

 In 2009, realizing the importance of investing in and supporting the future generation of Iranian Americans, PAAIA added a fourth pillar that facilitated the path of success for our younger generation, NexGen.
 Since then, hundreds of young Iranian Americans have benefited from programs such as the Mentorship Program, Capitol Hill Internship Program (CHIP), Opportunities for Growth and High Achievement (OGHAB), and the Leadership Conference.